-Make sure you have sticker paper loaded into your printer in the correct cassette.
-Remember to load it upside down if that’s how your printer works.
+Make sure you have printable sticker paper loaded into your printer in the correct cassette.
+And remember to load it upside down if that’s how your printer works.
 I’m using sticker paper for an inkjet printer.

-Step Ten: Print your design
+Step Ten: Print Your Sticker Design

-Step Eleven: Align and load your printed sticker paper
+Step Eleven: Align and Load your Printed Sticker Paper

 Place your printed sticker paper on your mat, aligning it as shown on the screen.
 Then load your mat by pressing the load/unload button on the Cricut.